- Computer Science

 - Student Organizations

-The Department of Computer Science is committed to providing two comprehensive undergraduate degrees (B.S. and B.A.) that provide a solid foundation in computer science and prepares students for a successful career.
+The Department of Computer Science is committed to providing three comprehensive undergraduate degrees (B.S.
+B.S., B.S. and B.A.) that provide a solid foundation in computer science, data science, and cyber security and prepares students for a successful career.
 The curricula includes theory and programming and provides ample opportunities for undergraduate research and experiential learning and senior projects.

 Design and develop tomorrow's solutions